Andrewl7127/Ultimate_Tic-Tac-Toe/README.md

 Rules:

-    To win: Get 3 GIANT squares in a row to win.
+    To win: Get 3 GIANT squares in a row to win OR win more GIANT squares than your opponent.

     To draw: Neither player gets 3 GIANT squares in a row.